DataDog/chaos-controller/README.md

 ## What is the chaos-fi-controller?

 The controller was created to facilitate automation requirements in [chaos-engineering][].
+It can also help to deal with network failures during gamedays by abstracting network manipulation, especially when dealing with big deployments.

 The lack of resources available to achieve the different [chaos testing levels][levels] led to the creation of this [rfc][].
 The `chaos-fi-controller` is an implementation of the recommended solution.